From sunrise workouts in bustling parks to cleaner meals on family tables, Hanoi is quietly embracing a lifestyle centered on health and wellness.

 Vietnam has one of the lowest obesity rates in the world, with only about 2% of adults classified as obese, according to the WHO.
 While urbanization and dietary changes are slowly increasing the number of overweight people, Vietnam still fares much better than many developed countries, where obesity rates can exceed 30%.
 This resilience may be rooted in an active culture passed down through generations.

-Football remains a national passion, of course, but new sports such as golf and pickleball are finding a home in Vietnam's dynamic communities.
+Football remains a national passion, of course, but new sports such as golf and pickleball are finding a home in Hanoi's dynamic communities.
 These newer sports highlight an important shift: the growing willingness of Vietnamese people, especially those in the middle and upper classes, to invest in their physical health.
 Golf, for example, once seen as an exclusive sport for the elite, has become increasingly accessible.
 Pickleball, while still a niche sport, is gaining traction among younger professionals looking for new ways to stay fit and socialize.

 Nowadays, physical exercise is no longer just a hobby but a necessity for personal growth.
-As disposable incomes rise, more people are willing to spend on gym memberships, professional training or equipment for their favorite sports.
+As disposable incomes rise, more people are willing to spend on gym memberships, professional training, or equipment for their favorite sports.
 The emergence of boutique gyms offering yoga, pilates, and boxing classes reflects a growing demand for tailored, high-quality experiences.
 Many people view investing in their health as a long-term commitment to improving their overall standard of living as well as their physical well-being.

 Even workplaces and schools often organize mini Olympics games and sports days to raise awareness and encourage people to stay healthy.
 These initiatives do more than promote fitness; they strengthen community bonds, foster team spirit, and remind people that wellness is as much a shared journey as it is an individual one.